-As mentioned above, for Panel 20, if a person's Round 3 current main job (CMJ) is a continuation CMJ from Round 2 or Round 1, the value of most "31" variables will be copied forward from the variable representing the round in which the job was first reported as the CMJ.
-For persons in Panel 20, RNDFLG31 indicates the round in which the Round 3 CMJ was first reported as the CMJ and provides a timeframe for the reported wage information and other job details.
+As mentioned above, for Panel 21, if a person's Round 3 current main job (CMJ) is a continuation CMJ from Round 2 or Round 1, the value of most "31" variables will be copied forward from the variable representing the round in which the job was first reported as the CMJ.
+For persons in Panel 21, RNDFLG31 indicates the round in which the Round 3 CMJ was first reported as the CMJ and provides a timeframe for the reported wage information and other job details.
 RNDFLG31 is used with many "31" variables to indicate the round on which the reported information is based.

-RNDFLG31 is set to "Inapplicable" (-1) for persons in either panel who are under age 16 or who do not have a CMJ in Panel 20 Round 3 or Panel 21 Round 1.
-For persons who are part of Panel 20, RNDFLG31 is also set to "Inapplicable" (-1) if the person is out-of-scope in the 2016 portion of Round 3.
-For persons who are part of Panel 21, RNDFLG31 is also set to "Inapplicable" (-1) if the person is out-of-scope in Round 1.
-For persons who are part of Panel 20, other values for RNDFLG31 are set as follows:
+RNDFLG31 is set to "Inapplicable" (-1) for persons in either panel who are under age 16 or who do not have a CMJ in Panel 21 Round 3 or Panel 22 Round 1.
+For persons who are part of Panel 21, RNDFLG31 is also set to "Inapplicable" (-1) if the person is out-of-scope in the 2017 portion of Round 3.
+For persons who are part of Panel 22, RNDFLG31 is also set to "Inapplicable" (-1) if the person is out-of-scope in Round 1.
+For persons who are part of Panel 21, other values for RNDFLG31 are set as follows:

-- 1 continuing Round 3 CMJs reported first in Round 1; - 2 continuing Round 3 CMJs reported first in Round 2;

-- 3 jobs newly reported as current main in Round 3; - -9 Round 3 CMJ is a continuation CMJ (wage information and other details were not collected in Round 3) but the Round 2 CMJ record either does not exist or is not the same job.
+- 1 continuing Round 3 CMJs reported first in Round 1; - 2 continuing Round 3 CMJs reported first in Round 2; - 3 jobs newly reported as current main in Round 3; - -9 Round 3 CMJ is a continuation CMJ (wage information and other details were not collected in Round 3) but the Round 2 CMJ record either does not exist or is not the same job.
+This setting applies even in cases where there is a corresponding Round 1 CMJ.
 This can occur in rare instances because corrections made to a person's record in a current file cannot be made to that record in an earlier file due to database processing constraints.
 Corrections are made based on respondent comments in subsequent rounds that affect employment information previously reported.
+Users may refer to the Full Year 2016 Jobs File to review the Round 1 through Round 3 rosters for these persons.

-For persons who are part of Panel 21 and reported a Round 1 CMJ, RNDFLG31 is set to "1" indicating that the job information represented in the "31" variables was collected in Round 1.
+For persons who are part of Panel 22 and reported a Round 1 CMJ, RNDFLG31 is set to "1" indicating that the job information represented in the "31" variables was collected in Round 1.